 Subject to maximum weight/volume allowances and the exclusions detailed below.

 Maximum Weight Allowances

-On receiving notice that you have been hired, the Relocation Administrator will contact you to obtain your address and relevant information.
-A mover will be assigned to contact you to arrange for an estimate.
+Upon receiving notice that you have been hired, the Relocation Administrator will contact you to obtain your address and other information that is relevant to your move.
+A moving company will be assigned to contact you for an estimate.

 The moving company will send the estimate for your move to the Relocation Administrator for approval.
-Once the estimate has been approved, no additions to your inventory can be made.
+Once the estimate is approved, no additions to your inventory can be made.
 Any extra charges will be at your expense.